boylesoftware/x2node-ws-resources/README.md

 * `makeComplete()` - If called by a hook function, the rest of the handler method processing logic is cancelled, the transaction, if any, is committed, and the handler returns whatever the hook function returns.

 * `refToId(recordTypeName, ref)` - Converts record reference (e.g. "Account#17") to record id (e.g. `17`).
 The first argument is the expected record type name and the second argument is the reference.
 If the reference is invalid or if it does not match the expected record type, an `X2SyntaxError` is thrown (see [x2node-common](https://www.npmjs.com/package/x2node-common) module).
+If the reference is `null` or `undefined`, it is returned without converting it to the id.

 * `fetch(recordTypeName, querySpec)` - A shortcut method for building and executing a fetch DBO.